mikisupor96/Mapyo/README.md

 ## What is Mapyo?

-Mapyo is a general map information application that is designed to provide the user with various information on all the countries around the globe, for example:
+Mapyo is an application that provides users with general information about countries worldwide.
+It uses a combination of HTML, JavaScript, jQuery, and Bootstrap on the front-end and PHP on the back-end.
+The script file makes AJAX requests to various PHP files, each of which retrieves data from different APIs and locally stored JSON data.
+Additionally, location data is retrieved using the built-in JavaScript API.
+For instance:
 * Country flag
 * Capital City
-* Spoken Language(s)
+* Spoken Language
 * Region
 * Currency
 * Population